-If you’re looking to freeze these, I’d freeze the cut out cookies before baking.
+Freeze the cut out cookies before baking.
 Once baked they don’t freeze as well, and chocolate will take on a strange color once frozen and thawed.

 Eat & Enjoy

-I really hope you have as much fun making these as I did.
+I really hope you have as much fun making these bat cookies as I did.
 They’re a fun Halloween twist on a traditional sugar cookie and just perfect as a cute treat this time of year.
 These are the cookies for the simple decorators that still look adorable at the end of the day.
 Happy Halloween and Happy Baking!

 If you like these, don’t forget to check out these other Halloween Desserts!

 Bat Sugar Cookies